Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms: Multiple Knapsack Constraints

-We improve their result by considering both heavy and light elements together.
-Our algorithm finds a fractional solution and then integrates it by using randomized pipage rounding.
-In the analysis, we use the negative correlation property of the rounding method stated as the following lemma of~\cite{CVZ09}. \begin{lemma} ~\cite{CVZ09} Let $a_i \in [0,1]$ and $X=\sum a_i X_i$ where $(X_1,\ldots,X_n)$ are obtained by either randomized swap rounding or randomized pipage rounding from a starting point $(x_1,\ldots,x_n) \in P(\mathcal{M})$.
-If $\delta \in [0,1]$, and $\mu \geq \textbf{E}[X]=\sum a_i x_i$, then $Pr[X\geq (1+\delta) \mu] \leq e ^{-\mu \delta ^2 /3}$. \end{lemma} Our algorithm (shown as Algorithm \ref{alg1} below) is based on the algorithm of Chekuri et al. for maximizing monotone submodular functions subject to one matroid and multiple knapsack constraints~\cite{CVZ09}.
+Our algorithm (Algorithm \ref{alg1} below) is based on the algorithm of Chekuri et al.~\cite{CVZ10} for maximizing monotone submodular functions subject to one matroid and multiple knapsack constraints.
 We have made some modifications to use it for non-monotone functions.